 The Supreme Court meets today from 10 a.m. to 3 p.m. with the following cases listed for oral argument.

 Case No. 77-1722 -- Dalia vs. U.S. Omnibus Crime Control and Safe Streets Act.
-Can federal lawenforcement agents authorized by a iudge to wiretap, without telling him or getting his approval, break into an office in order to install, maintain and remove electronic listening devices (30 minutes)
+Can federal law-enforcement agents authorized by a judge to wiretap, without telling him or getting his approval, break into an office in order to install, maintain and remove electronic listening devices?
+(1 hr.)